10.2 Corrective Action Explained [ISO 9001 Procedure]

 Verify the Interim Containment Action

-An interim containment action can be any action that protects the customer from the problem.
-However, before you implement an interim containment action, you need to verify that the interim containment action will work.
+An interim containment action can be any corrective action that protects the customer from the problem.
+However, before you initiate an interim containment action, you need to verify that the interim containment action will work.
 To verify the interim containment action:

 • Prove before implementation it protects the customer from the problem